 5. Animals eat other animals.

-This is an argument that is very often raised against veganism, but like the above arguments, it’s not what you’d call logical or intelligent.
+This is an argument that is very often raised against veganism, but like the above arguments it doesn’t make much sense.
+Here’s my response to it:

 Firstly, not all animals eat meat; many of them are herbivores (that is, they feed entirely on plants).

 Secondly, humans are not obligate carnivores, which means that we don’t have to eat meat.
-Hence to compare ourselves with animals that need to eat meat to survive is quite foolish, isn’t it?
+Hence, to compare ourselves with animals that need to eat meat to survive is quite silly, isn’t it?

 Thirdly, because other animals do something doesn’t mean that it’s good that we do it as well.
 Animals sometimes kill other animals, smell each other’s butts when they meet, and regularly lick their own anuses, but I’ve never heard of a single person saying it would be good that we do those things too.
-So why choose to imitate only a single behavior of animals and not the rest?
-It’s pretty hypocritical, don’t you think?
+So, why choose to imitate only a single behavior of animals and not the rest?

 6. Vegans aren’t healthy.

-Of course, there are a few studies that do show evidence to the contrary, but nearly all of them were funded by the meat, dairy and egg industries, and were intentionally badly designed for the sole purpose to manipulate their results and confuse the public by promoting biased information.
+Of course, there are a few studies here and there that do show evidence to the contrary, but nearly all of them were funded by the meat, dairy and egg industries, and were intentionally badly designed for the sole purpose of manipulating their results and confuse the public.